plone/training/mastering_plone/add-ons.rst

 .. note::

     Need CAPTCHAs?
-Add the :py:mod:`collective.recaptcha` package to your buildout and PFG will have a CAPTCHA field.
+Add the :mod:`collective.recaptcha` package to your buildout and PFG will have a CAPTCHA field.

     Need encryption?
 Add GPG encryption to your system, add a GPG configuration for the Plone daemon user that includes a public key for the mail targets, and you'll be able to encrypt email before sending.